-Your go-to plan to reduce the chances of blisters in the future
+Your go-to plan to reduce the chances of blister formation

 Let’s start with something simple but VERY important…

-If you don’t have a =nother pair that’s broken in – that’s fine.
+If you don’t have another pair that’s broken in – that’s fine.
 Just be careful, don’t push too hard too soon, check out my shoe break-in guide, and use the tips below to ensure you’re doing everything you can!

-I LOVE playing in the classic Dame 3 and also the new Curry 8 Flow but ironically, those two shoes have been causing blisters for me quite often since I get a lot of toe bumps in ’em.
 I still play in those and I do think those are fantastic on-court performers but they’re also good examples of what you should avoid when preventing blisters.
 We’ll talk about proper shoe selection in the later section.

 If a shoe is properly fitting you, it’s broken in and you’re still getting tons of blisters – chances are your skin is more sensitive and prone to irritation when moving against a rough surface.

 You want to ensure you’re doing everything you can to combat this, so for your future sneakers, opt for builds utilizing softer, more “forgiving” compounds.